gadanidis/beforeum/markdown/beforeum.md

 older ones.
 This pattern has been demonstrated in various speech communities and contexts in the United States [@acton2011; @fruehwald2016; @wielingetal2016;
 @lasernaetal2014], as well as in England and Scotland [@tottie2011;
+@wielingetal2016], both in real and apparent time.
+In other words, we see a pattern consistent with a classic sociolinguistic change---it is led by women, and increasing over time and through generations---and this pattern is replicated through multiple studies and multiple regions.
+Moreover,
-@wielingetal2016], both in real and apparent time. @wielingetal2016 also show that this pattern extends beyond English to five other Germanic languages:
+@wielingetal2016 show that the pattern extends cross-linguistically as well, showing that it exists not only in English but in five other Germanic languages:
 Dutch, German, Norwegian, Danish, and Faroese.

 While these accounts demonstrate definitively that a change is underway, an explanation remains elusive.
 What was the trigger for this "textbook" change?
 @fruehwald2016 and @wielingetal2016 both suggest that a new meaning or function for *um* may have emerged in English[^1].
+While neither study is explicit about what such a function might be, some evidence adduced in support of this idea are the findings that *um* "tended to have a longer duration, was preceded and followed by longer pauses, and was more frequently found at the beginning or end of an utterance than *uh*" [@wielingetal2016: 228]. @wielingetal2016 also suggest that *um*'s rise may be related to a possible increase in its frequency of use as a discourse marker (to manage turn-taking or to signal speaker stance), which was not taken into account in their analysis.

-Although @fruehwald2016 found that *um* and *uh* appeared to be trading frequencies, casting doubt on a functional expansion explanation, it is possible that the emergence of a new function at some earlier point may have played a role nearer to the beginning of the change.
+Although @fruehwald2016 notes that *um* and *uh* appear to be trading frequencies, casting doubt on a functional expansion explanation, it is possible that the emergence of a new function at some earlier point may have played a role nearer to the beginning of the change.
 Accordingly, in this chapter, we investigate data from before the rise of *um* with the goal of evaluating the functional expansion hypothesis.

 [^1]: For @wielingetal2016, this is a possible explanation for the
     crosslinguistic nature of the change: a function could have emerged